Delay on broadcast erasure channels under random linear combinations: Introduction

 \subsection{Outline}

 The paper is structured as follows.
 The model and common notation are introduced in \S\ref{sec:modelnotation}, and \S\ref{sec:delayUT} analyzes the delay without coding, i.e., when each packet in the block is repeatedly broadcast until received by all receivers.
 The next three sections form the heart of the paper.
-First, in \S\ref{sec:delayRLNC} we address the delay under random linear combinations, with subsections for $i)$ upper and lower bounds, $ii)$ exact expressions, $iii)$ a recurrence for the delay, and $iv)$ a characterization of the channels that minimize the delay.
-Second, in \S\ref{sec:deponbl} we address the delay per packet as a function of the blocklength $c$, with subsections for $i)$ the asymptotic (in $c)$) delay per packet, $ii)$ monotonicity (in $c$) properties of the delay per packet, and $iii)$ bounds on the expected delay per packet that are asymptotically tight in $c$.
-Third, in \S\ref{sec:deponnumrx} we address the delay as a function of the number of receivers $n$, where our approach $i)$ couples order statistic inequalities with stochastic ordering and extreme value theory to establish $ii)$ that the bounds on delay are asymptotically tight in $n$.
-A brief conclusion is offered in \S\ref{sec:conclusion}, and several of the longer proofs are found in the Appendix.
-Table \ref{tab:summaryofresults} contains a summary of the results in the paper.
+First, in \S\ref{sec:delayRLNC} we address the delay under random linear combinations, with subsections for $i)$ lower and upper bounds, $ii)$ exact expressions, $iii)$ a recurrence for the delay, and $iv)$ a characterization of the channels that minimize the delay.
+Second, in \S\ref{sec:deponbl} we address the delay per packet as a function of the blocklength $c$, with subsections for $i)$ the asymptotic (in $c$) delay per packet, $ii)$ monotonicity (in $c$) properties of the delay per packet, and $iii)$ bounds on the expected delay per packet that are (almost) asymptotically tight in $c$.
+Third, in \S\ref{sec:deponnumrx} we address the delay as a function of the number of receivers $n$, where our approach couples (extreme) order statistic inequalities with stochastic ordering and extreme value theory to establish that the bounds on delay are asymptotically tight in $n$.
+A brief conclusion is offered in \S\ref{sec:conclusion}.
+Several appendices follow the references, holding long proofs from \S\ref{sec:delayUT}, \S\ref{sec:delayRLNC}, \S\ref{sec:deponbl}, and \S\ref{sec:deponnumrx} respectively.
+Table \ref{tab:summaryofresults} contains a summary of the results in the paper (refer to \S\ref{sec:modelnotation} for notation), where the governing assumption for each result (see Assumption \ref{assum:GoverningAssumptions} in \S\ref{ssec:discdisbn}), if applicable, is indicated.